rudi-c/alchemy-book/README.md

 # The Alchemy Book

-This application is currently "pre-launch", as in the demo is working, but there's still tons of bugs to fix.
-A blog post on this project is also coming soon.
+This application is a toy collaborative editor written to demonstrate using CRDTs (Logoot) to achieve real-time synchronization.
+The server is written in Elixir and mostly of the CRDT logic is written in Typescript.

+The aim of this project is educative and optimized for understandability rather than performance.
+The blog post that explains the intuition behind this technique can be found at [A simple approach to building a real-time collaborative text editor](http://digitalfreepen.com/2017/10/06/simple-real-time-collaborative-text-editor.html).

 ## Setup